canofspam123/samly/README.md

 # samly

-This is my personal website, hope you enjoy!
+This is a work in progress version of my website that I will be building with React.js